Information and resources on data and digital advancements and skills for Knowledge and Library Staff.

 Aimed at the data and analytics community they promote events and training programmes as well as sharing ideas and current projects.
 Great place to ask questions and learn about the sector.

-Group for knowledge & library professionals to exchange knowledge, promote new opportunities and explored shared learning around new technologies.
+Group for knowledge and library professionals to exchange knowledge, promote new opportunities and explored shared learning around new technologies.

 Mobilising Computable Biomedical Knowledge (MCBK)